jkpeyi/rssh/command.md

 **Contributor Guidelines:**

 Contributors are encouraged to review the roadmap and address any open tasks.
 New ideas and improvements are always welcome.
-Please ensure that your changes align with the project's coding standards.
+Please ensure that your changes align with good coding standards.

 **How to Contribute:**

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Implement the features or fixes based on the outlined roadmap.
-4. Submit a pull request with a detailed description of your changes.
+Do what you can

 Let's work together to enhance the `rssh connect` command and provide users with a more versatile and user-friendly experience!

----

-Feel free to customize this GitHub issue template according to your project's conventions and specific requirements.